StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 on the host to complete this step.
 This should lead to the outputs displayed below.

 ![start_jenkins_on_host](doc/start_jenkins_on_host.png)

+Make sure, that Jenkins is able to access docker by

+`$ sudo usermod -a -G docker jenkins`

 #### Step 9: Get initial password and unlock Jenkins
 Catch the initial password on the host and go to port 8080 of the server.
 Here, Jenkins waits to be unlocked.
 Use the password obtained at the host above and arrive at what is displayed in the figure below.